 Microsoft recognised the threat that Netscape posed to its operating system business.
 If the browser became the primary computing environment, the operating system mattered less — and Microsoft's monopoly was at risk.
 Microsoft's response was to bundle Internet Explorer with Windows, effectively making it impossible for PC users to not have IE installed.
 Through a combination of technical integration and licensing pressure on computer manufacturers, Microsoft achieved approximately 90 percent browser market share by 2001.

 The Department of Justice's antitrust case against Microsoft, United States v.
 Microsoft Corporation (2001), found that Microsoft had illegally maintained its monopoly through anticompetitive practices.
 The remedy was eventually limited to conduct restrictions rather than the structural breakup that the trial court initially ordered, but the case established important precedent about platform monopoly that would become relevant again in the era of Google, Amazon, and Meta.
+The browser wars established a pattern: in networked markets, first-mover and bundling advantages tend toward monopoly, and the resulting monopolies are difficult to dislodge through market competition alone.

 The Dot-Com Boom and Bust (1995-2001)